 For further reading on AI and healthcare, visit Healthcare IT News.

-The Future of Patient Registration
+Benefits of Online Patient Registration

 The future of patient registration lies in smarter, AI-powered solutions and greater interoperability across healthcare systems.
 Real-time updates, predictive analytics, and enhanced mobile applications will continue to reshape the patient registration landscape.